dsoprea/go-xmlvisitor/README.md

 ## Introduction

-This library allows for easy traversal of XML using the visitor pattern.
+This library allows for efficient traversal of XML using the visitor pattern within Go.
+It also tracks state in order to provide some convenience functions.

 ## Usage